 It is anticipated this pandemic will cause severe strain to NHS services for an extended period.
 In order to protect the most vulnerable and not overwhelm the NHS it is essential to work together.

-We have two sites, Gelligaer Surgery and Gilfach Surgery.
-The surgeries are open between 8.00 am – 6.30 pm Monday to Friday.
+Welcome to Gelligaer Surgery .
+The surgery is open between 8.00 am – 6.30 pm Monday to Friday.

 Telephone access available from 8.00 am to 6.30 pm.